tmuramat081/42_so_long/README.md

 ## How to play ?
 This game works on Linux.
-Although it works on Mac OS, The rendering may be unstable (Now we are optimizing it, so please wait...).
+Although it works on Mac OS, the rendering may be unstable (Now we are optimizing it, so please wait...).

 <img src="thumbnails/image1.jpg" width="400px">